 High school level course work and accreditation is through Pensacola Christian Academy with a facilitator on site to assist with the subject matter presented, grade and submit course work and organize other class programming and activities.
 Students will also have unique opportunities for experiences such as small group bible study, music, multi media art, and culinary art (selections will vary by term and year).

-GRA students are offered music classes twice a week.
+GRA students are offered music classes twice a week in grades K-8.
 Students are taught music theory, musicianship and music history through singing, playing instruments and listening to many classical music works.
 Students put on two musical programs a year: Christmas and Spring.
 The Christmas Program is an opportunity for students to sing, act, and tell the story of Christ’s birth.
 Each year students learn a variety of traditional Christmas music and modern praise songs.
 The Spring Program is a time for students to show off what they have learned in their music classes through the year.
 Each class puts together musical pieces that reflect skills they have learned.

 Students have the opportunity to explore music through several different instruments (Orff pitched percussion instruments: xylophones, metallophones, and glockenspiels; recorders, hand bells, and a variety of hand percussion instruments).
 Students are taught the basic technique of singing and learn a variety of praise songs and folk songs throughout the year.